-As in previous years, advisory time is devoted to the functioning of the class community, social and academic challenges for individual students and for the class as a whole, current events, community service (playing math and literacy games with second and third graders in a local public school), working on one’s portfolio, and values education.
-Other emphases during the year include “It’s a Girl Thing!” and a parallel program for boys on media awareness and Jewish values; participation in a roundtable to allocate funds raised in the Penny Harvest; and sessions on self-understanding, self-reflection, and coming of age in connection with the graduation exhibition.
+As in previous years, advisory time is devoted to the functioning of the class community, social and academic challenges for individual students and for the class as a whole, current events, community service (volunteering at a local elementary public school), working on one’s portfolio, and values education.
+Other emphases during the year include a monthly single gender Rosh Hodesh group on Jewish values; participation in sessions on self-understanding, self-reflection, and coming of age in connection with the graduation exhibition.
 The eighth grade health education unit focuses on making good choices as teenagers grow and change.

-The eighth grade art curriculum starts with the traditional shoe drawing, this time as a collage.
-For their last shoe rendering at the school, they use papers and magazine to freely interpret their shoes.
-Next the students explore perspective, first by learning how to shade objects and forms and then by working on a landscape that moved back in space or sketching an interior room using one point perspective.
-The students then embark on a series based on an artist of their choice, creating three pieces copied from and inspired by their artist and writing an informational paragraph about their artist’s life and work.
+The eighth grade art curriculum starts with a lesson in two point perspective, focusing on buildings.
+The students then embark on a series based on an artist of their choice, creating three pieces inspired by their artist and writing an informational paragraph about their artist’s life and work.

 Hebrew is taught on different levels in the Middle School.
 The beginners’ curriculum – Bishvil Ha’Ivrit book 1 is designed for students with no or very little knowledge of Hebrew.
 In this program, students learn to speak in short dialogues about daily life; write paragraph-length personal narratives, memos, and assertions of opinion; and read stories, folk tales, and descriptive or informational non-fiction texts.
 The language structures that they learn to recognize and use include singular and plural forms; masculine and feminine forms; present tense and infinitives; four of the seven verb patterns (binyanim); the basic possessive forms; prepositions; nominal clauses; and word order in sentences.

-In the eighth grade, the humanities theme is “The American Dream and the American Reality: Political Ideals and Social Realities.”
+In the eighth grade, the humanities theme is “The American Experience.”
 At the outset, students review the foundational documents that they studied in depth the previous year: the Declaration of Independence, the Constitution, and the Bill of Rights.
 These documents are analyzed from a new perspective, with an eye to deriving from them the ideals they set forth.
 Throughout the year, these ideals are revisited as criteria by which one may assess the social realities of American history and contemporary life: to what extent are the ideals realized?
 Where are there gaps between the ideals and the realities?
 What might be needed to achieve a closer fit between realities and ideals?

-The eighth grade Holocaust unit focuses on the extermination of the Jews in concentration camps and death camps; this unit of study incorporates non-fiction reading, including survivor accounts such as excerpts from Night by Elie Wiesel and Maus I and II by Art Spiegelman , historical literature, and analytical written responses.
+The eighth grade Holocaust unit focuses on the extermination of the Jews in concentration camps and death camps as well as the resistance; this unit of study incorporates non-fiction reading, including survivor accounts such as excerpts from Night by Elie Wiesel and Maus I and II by Art Spiegelman , historical literature, and analytical written responses.

 As the students approach graduation, they work in committees to produce a school yearbook, with tasks including fundraising, writing copy, design and computer layout, organization, and printing of a full-color publication that reflects their years at Schechter Manhattan.